Your Account:

 Palliative Care is Different from Hospice

-Hospice care is appropriate at the end of life, but palliative care can help many patients at any stage of serious, chronic illness.
-Hospice often includes palliative care, but patients benefit from palliative care, years before hospice is needed.
-Palliative care helps with any illness that causes chronic pain, suffering, or decreased enjoyment and quality of life.
-Many forms of public and private health insurance pay for palliative care: Ask for it when it’s needed.
+Palliative care can help many patients at any stage of serious, chronic illness from diagnosis forward.
+Hospice care is appropriate at the end of life, and hospice care includes palliative care, but patients may benefit from palliative care years before hospice is needed.
+Palliative care help with any illness that causes chronic pain, suffering, or decreased enjoyment and quality of life.
+Many forms of public and private health insurance pay for palliative care.

 Find Palliative Care Services in Your Area